petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/job-scheduler-framework/using-job-scheduler.md

 1. (Optional) Use the settings editor to define properties for the Job Scheduler task that are injected at runtime.

-   You can use these settings to fine tune the execution flow and more.
+   You can use these settings to fine-tune the execution flow and more.

    All settings added in this way are soft-coded, so you can configure your Job Scheduler tasks without having to edit and redeploy the Executor's code.